ninjaasmoke/ninjaasmoke/README.md

 **About Me** ⚡

-I'm a programmer & developer.
+~I'm a programmer & developer.
 I love working on projects involving app & web development.
-I'm venturing into machine learning, it's super interesting!
+I'm venturing into machine learning, it's super interesting!~
+I want to learn how to code.
+The more i learn the more i feel like idk.

 I'm currently integrating stuff [@Setu](https://setu.co).
 ___